mingtang/mingtang.github.io/curriculum-vitae.md

 ###### <a name="publications-2020"></a>2020

-**Tang, M.**, Ji, W-Q., Chu, X., Wu, A., Chen, C. (202X).
-Reconstructing crustal thickness evolution from europium anomalies in detrital zircons.
-In review.
+**Tang, M.**, Ji, W-Q., Chu, X., Wu, A., Chen, C. (2020).
+Reconstructing crustal thickness evolution from europium anomalies in detrital zircons. *Geology*, in press.

 **Tang, M.** (2020).
 Chapter 00128.
 Composition of the Earth's Crust, *Encyclopedia of Geology*, in press.